Merrell AllOut Fuse Review Facts

 for their shoes, which endows any shoe with excellent resistance.
 However, it also makes them slippery on wet surfaces, since the friction with the sole is not the most optimal.
 For this reason, a different technology—the M Select Grip--has been used for the All Out Fuse, which allows the Vibram to have its enormous resistance but adds superior adhesion without increasing the weight.
 This is further aided by the newly conceived round lugs for this edition that make the sole gain incredible grip.
 Add to this the incredibly grippy rubber that coats the outsole and the AllOut Fuse offers a great amount of traction for a hybrid trail runner

-The technology and design meant for everyday labor shoes has been applied in the Fuse´s midsole.
+The technology and design meant for everyday labor shoes have been applied in the Fuse´s midsole.
 Its minimalistic style matches perfectly with its basic composition.
 The low to the ground feel the midsole provides is due to Merrell’s UniFly midsole, which is a high-grade EVA that’s above average in terms of durability and cushioning.
-This plush foam manages to be comfortable without adding weight to the overall shoe and effectively disperses the shock of impact from foot fall.
+This plush foam manages to be comfortable without adding weight to the overall shoe and effectively disperses the shock of impact from footfall.

 The upper of the AllOut Fuse has a variety of qualities that make it unique.
 The combination of leather and textile and the exceptional design of the upper makes it aesthetically attractive, but its core composition material—AirMesh—is what provides it both breathability and durability.
 The AirMesh is highly durable, which translates to a long-lasting, resistant to wear upper that offers a surprising amount of breathability in a trail shoe.
 Besides the minimalist TPU overlays that provide structure and support, Merrell’s unique Omni-Fit Lacing System gives a lockdown feel after lace-up.
 In addition, the 2mm insole hugs the foot for a snug fit.